bcgov/aps-infra-platform/documentation/guides/owner-journey.md

 ### 9.2 Setup your Product

+How to add a Product:

+1. Navigate to Namespaces -> Products
+2. Click `New Product` in the top right

+How to associate Product with a Dataset:

+1. Click the ellipses next to Add Env
+2. Find your newly created dataset and click Update

 > There are various patterns for protecting an API that the Kong API Gateway supports.
 In the following example, the API is protected with Kong's API Key and ACL plugins (`kong-api-key-acl` flow).

 ```yaml